 In the 1930s, the Palace was sold to Edward H. Lange and Zimel Resnick, who would shape the Palace’s destiny for the next 47 years.
 The two quickly began to make changes by painting and sprucing up the place and, in the early 1940s, acquired a 100-foot by 30-foot area in the middle of the block, north of the rotating wheel.
-They installed 3,000-square feet of arcade games, but after several seasons, it was replaced with a sheet metal donkey ride, one of the strangest attractions ever at the Palace.
-After two seasons, the Donkey Ride was replaced for the next several seasons by a Wax Museum purchased in New York.
+They installed 3,000 square feet of arcade games, but after several seasons, it was replaced with a sheet metal donkey ride, one of the strangest attractions ever at the Palace.
+After two seasons, a Wax Museum purchased in New York replaced the Donkey Ride for the next several seasons.
 Afterward, every free area of the Palace was filled with arcade games, including skee ball machines, pinball machines, and other popular games.

 The carousel continued to be the premier attraction and most popular ride through these many changes.
 Unfortunately, during an extensive restoration of the carousel in 1942, it caught fire, and 14 horses were burned beyond repair.
 However, new ones were ordered, and the carousel was back in action.
 Other rides and amusements, including the Haunted Caves dark ride and Hell’ N’ Back, were also introduced over the following years.

 Before 1955, there were no further expansions at the Palace as there was no place to grow, as two hotels blocked the amusement palace.
 However, with the opening of the New Jersey Turnpike in 1951 and the Garden State Parkway in 1955, visitors began to make daily visits to Ashbury Park rather than staying the night, and the hotels failed.
 Palace Amusements purchased these sites, and in 1956, the Fun House and Bumper Car Building were built to the north and the west north, respectively.